 Northern New Mexico?
 The higher country there was also full of snow.
 And where I’d like to return to was a bit too far in the time I now had available.

-At noon on Saturday, a past partner gave me her blessing.
-I quickly reconfigured for a solo trip, packed a few remaining items and off I went.
+At noon on Saturday, someone gave me her blessing.
+I quickly reconfigured for a solo trip, packed a few remaining items, and off I went.